 Senior Advisor, Albright Stonebridge Group; Senior Associate, Center for Strategic and International Studies

-Jonathan T. Fried is a Senior Advisor, Albright Stonebridge Group and Senior Associate, Center for Strategic and International Studies in Washington, DC, and Advisor, Llewellyn Consulting in London, UK.
-Until his 2020 retirement from government, he was Prime Minister Trudeau‘s “Sherpa” for the G20 and Coordinator for International Economic Relations, with a mandate encompassing COVID responses and other international trade and economic matters.
-As Canada’s WTO Ambassador, he was General Council Chair, 2014 and Dispute Settlement Body Chair, 2013.
-He co-chaired with China the G20’s Trade and Investment Working Group, 2015, and Germany’s “Friend of the Chair,” 2016.
-He was Canada’s representative to APEC’s Vision Group that delivered long-term objectives to Leaders, 2019.
-He was previously Canada’s Ambassador to Japan; Executive Director for Canada’s constituency at the IMF; Senior Foreign Policy Advisor to the Prime Minister; and Senior Assistant Deputy Minister and G7/G20 Finance Deputy, following several senior assignments including as chief negotiator on China’s WTO accession and chief NAFTA counsel.
-He is a Distinguished Fellow, Asia-Pacific Foundation; Lead Advisor to the World Economic Forum’s International Trade and Investment Platform; and a Director of the Health Standards Organization and the Central and East European Law Institute.
-He holds a B.A. and LL.B. from the University of Toronto, and an LL.M. from Columbia University.
+Jonathan T. Fried is a Senior Advisor with Bennett Jones, LLP in Ottawa and the Albright Stonebridge Group in Washington, DC, Senior Associate to the Center for Strategic and International Studies in Washington, DC, and Advisor to Llewellyn Consulting in London, UK.
+Prior to his retirement from the Government of Canada in August 2020, he was Coordinator for International Economic Relations, with a mandate encompassing Canada-Asia and international trade and economic policy.
+He was the Personal Representative of Prime Minister Trudeau for the G20 from 2017-2020.
+He was Canada’s Ambassador to the WTO 2012-2017, where he was Chair of the WTO’s General Council (2014) and Chair of the Dispute Settlement Body (2013).
+Formerly Canada’s Ambassador to Japan; Executive Director for Canada, Ireland and the Caribbean at the IMF; Senior Foreign Policy Advisor to the Prime Minister; Senior Assistant Deputy Minister for the Department of Finance and Canada's G7 and G20 Finance Deputy, and earlier Chief Negotiator on China’s WTO accession; and chief counsel for NAFTA.
+He is a Distinguished Fellow of the Asia-Pacific Foundation and the Canadian Global Affairs Institute.
+He serves on the Board of Directors of the Health Standards Organization and the Advisory Boards of the World Trade Board and the Central and East European Law Institute.
+He was awarded the Order of the Rising Sun by Japan in November 2022.
+He received his B.A. and LL.B. from the University of Toronto, and LL.M. from Columbia University.

 Professor of Law, University of Geneva; Partner, Lévy Kaufmann-Kohler